dscho/xkcd/content/comics/2012-7-9-united-shapes.md

 [West Virginia contains a frog.]

-[Wisconsin contains a side profile of a skull, oriented facing toward Lake Michigan..]
+[Wisconsin contains a side profile of a skull, oriented facing toward Lake Michigan.]

 [Tennessee contains a number of children's books, placed in a slightly askew pile.]

-[Arkansas contains a measuring cup.]
+[Arkansas contains a clear measuring cup.]

 [Oklahoma contains a covered pot, dripping with boil-over.]